Opinion/Governance

 Reshuffle heralds new era of Chinese central banking

-Policy room for next PBoC governor looks limited, as loyalists win out over technocrats for top economic posts
+Policy room for the next PBoC governor looks limited, as loyalists win out over technocrats for top economic posts

 How we can improve gender diversity in economics